chgodard/hesperos/README.md

 # Installation and Requirements
-Hesperos plugin is designed to run on Windows operating system and macOS with Python 3.8, 3.9 or 3.10.
+The Hesperos plugin is designed to run on Windows (VERSION) and macOS (VERSION) with Python 3.8 / 3.9 / 3.10.

 ## Automatic installation
-1. Install [Anaconda] and deselect *Add to PATH*.
-Note the path where you install anaconda.
+1. Install [Anaconda] and unselect *Add to PATH*.
+Keep in mind the path where you choose to install anaconda.

-2. Download only the *script_files* folder, for [Windows](/script_files/for_Windows/) or [Macos](/script_files/for_Windows/).
+2. Only download the *script_files* folder for [Windows](/script_files/for_Windows/) or [Macos](/script_files/for_Windows/).

-3. Add the Anaconda path in these script files:
+3. Add your Anaconda path in these script files:
     1. <ins>For Windows</ins>:
     Right click on the .bat files (for [installation](/script_files/for_Windows/install_hesperos_env.bat) and [running](/script_files/for_Windows/run_hesperos.bat)) and select *Modify*.
 Change *PATH_TO_ADD* with your Anaconda path.
-Then save changes.
+Then save the changes.
         > for exemple :

             anaconda_dir=C:\Users\chgodard\anaconda3

     2. <ins>For Macos</ins>:
         1. Right click on the .command files (for [installation](/script_files/for_Macos/install_hesperos_env.command) and [running](/script_files/for_Macos/run_hesperos.command)) and select *Open with TextEdit*.
 Change *PATH_TO_ADD* with your Anaconda path.
-Then save changes.
+Then save the changes.
             > for exemple :

                 source ~/opt/anaconda3/etc/profile.d/conda.sh

-        2. On your terminal allow running of your .command files (change *PATH* with the path of your .command files):
+        2. In your terminal, chnage the permissions to allow the following .command files to be run (change *PATH* with the path of your .command files):
             ```
             chmod u+x PATH/install_hesperos_env.command
             chmod u+x PATH/run_hesperos.command
             ```

-4. Double click on the **install_hesperos_env file** to create a virtual environment in Anaconda with python 3.9 and Napari 0.4.14. /!\ Hesperos plugin is not yet compatible with Napari version superior to 0.4.14.
+4. Double click on the **install_hesperos_env file** to create a virtual environment in Anaconda with python 3.9 and Napari 0.4.14. /!\ The Hesperos plugin is not yet compatible with Napari versions superior to 0.4.14.

-5. Double click on the **run_hesperos file** to run napari from your virtual environment.
+5. Double click on the **run_hesperos file** to run Napari from your virtual environment.

-6. On Napari:
+6. In Napari:
     1. Go to *Plugins/Install Plugins...*
     2. Search for "hesperos" (it can take a while to load).
-    3. Install **hesperos** plugin.
+    3. Install the **hesperos** plugin.
-    4. When installation is done, close Napari.
-A restart of Napari is needed to take in consideration the new installed plugin.
+    4. When the installation is done, close Napari.
+A restart of Napari is required to finish the plugin installation.

 7. Double click on the **run_hesperos file** to run Napari.

-8. On Napari, use the hesperos plugin with *Plugins/hesperos*.
+8. In Napari, use the Hesperos plugin with *Plugins/hesperos*.

 ## Manual installation
-1. Install [Anaconda] and deselect *Add to PATH*.
+1. Install [Anaconda] and unselect *Add to PATH*.
 2. Open your Anaconda prompt command.
-3. Create a virtual environment with Python 3.8, 3.9 or 3.10 :
+3. Create a virtual environment with Python 3.8 / 3.9 / 3.10 :
     ```
     conda create -n hesperos_env python=3.9
     ```
-4. Install Python packages (in your virtual environment):
+4. Install the required Python packages in your virtual environment:
     ```
     conda activate hesperos_env
     conda install -c conda-forge napari=0.4.14